Will I have to sell my house in order to become Medicaid eligible?

 If your assets are significantly higher, then spending down on home repairs, etc.. is a start, but we'll likely have to review other Medicaid planning strategies as well.

-What if I want to sell my home and obtain Medicaid Long Term Care in Florida?
+What if I want to sell my home and obtain or keep Medicaid Long Term Care benefits in Florida?

 We often get asked: "Can I sell my home and get Medicaid?"
 The fear is that if they sell their home, then they wont be eligible for medicaid in Florida, because they'll have much more by way of liquid assets (cash well over the $2,000.00 limit).
 Click on the link above to read more about that subject.
 But the short answer is: yes.
 There are medicaid-planning strategies we can use to protect the proceeds from the sale of a house as well.

 Call and schedule a consultation with one of our Florida Medicaid lawyers to discuss Medicaid benefits and explain the multiple strategies we can utilize to preserve your home, protect your assets and attain Medicaid eligibility.

 Adult Child Care Giver Exception to Medicaid - allows you to gift home to child who lived in parent's home and provided substantial care giving for two years prior to applying for Medicaid.